heavyai/heavydb/docs/source/quickstart/deps.rst

 Building on Ubuntu
 ==================

 Most build dependencies required by HeavyDB are available via APT.
-Certain dependencies such as Thrift, Blosc, and Folly must be built as they either do not exist in the default repositories or have outdated versions.
+Certain dependencies such as Thrift and Blosc must be built as they either do not exist in the default repositories or have outdated versions.
 A prebuilt package containing all these dependencies is provided for Ubuntu 18.04 and 20.04 (x86_64).
 The dependencies will be installed to `/usr/local/mapd-deps/` by default; see the Environment Variables section below for how to add these dependencies to your environment.

 These dependencies will be installed to a directory under `/usr/local/mapd-deps`.
 The `mapd-deps-prebuilt.sh` script above will generate a script named `mapd-deps.sh` containing the environment variables which need to be set.
 Simply source this file in your current session (or symlink it to `/etc/profile.d/mapd-deps.sh`) in order to activate it: